DennisMitchell/sesos/README.md

 This instruction reads a single cell value from STDIN and writes it to the cell under the data head.
 The exact behavior depends on the assembler directives.

 When EOF is reached, the cell under the data head is zeroed.
 For numeric input, an invalid signed [integer literal] will also zero the cell.
-For character input, a byte sequence that cannot be decoded in the default locale in a runtime error.
+For character input, a byte sequence that cannot be decoded in the default locale is a runtime error.

     put